 Olive Odyssey was a quest to expose the secrets of the world’s most influential fruit.
 How did the olive tree spread throughout the Mediterranean and influence the world?
 How could greedy olive oil companies kill more than 1000 people?
 Why do Sardinians, who consume vast quantities of olive oil, have more centenarians than anywhere else?

-In 2011 our team travelled by sailboat and overland from Spain to the Middle East, retracing the trading routes of early seafaring merchants to explore the lands sculpted by the olive tree and uncover how the olive first came to those shores.
-Working in partnership with National Geographic, Canadian arts & research programs and an Italian University we sampled ancient olive trees throughout the Mediterranean and conducted DNA analysis to help understand the history of the olive tree.
+Our team travelled by sailboat and overland from Spain to the Middle East, retracing the trading routes of early seafaring merchants to explore the lands sculpted by the olive tree and uncover how the olive first came to those shores.
+Working in partnership with National Geographic, Canadian Arts & Research programs and an Italian University we sampled ancient olive trees throughout the Mediterranean and conducted DNA analysis to help understand the history of the olive tree.
 We examined the cultural, culinary and historical importance of the olive tree to the lands in grows in, tasting delicious foods, examining ancient artifacts and speaking with renowned experts.